 In response to requirements stipulated in HB 270, passed by the General Assembly and signed into law by Gov. Larry Hogan on May 4, 2017, Anne Arundel County Public Schools (AACPS) began testing water outlets at schools for the presence of lead.
 The law requires that schools “must test for the presence of lead in all consumable drinking water outlets” in schools that are served by public water.

 AACPS, along with several other school systems, was invited to participate in meetings to assist the Maryland Department of the Environment (MDE) in the development of the regulation.
 The Final regulation became effective April 9, 2018.
 AACPS began sampling in mid-March 2018, prior to the April 9, 2018, effective date.

 The law and regulation define drinking water (consumable) outlets as “an ice-making machine, a hot drink machine, a kitchen sink, a classroom combination sink with drinking fountain, a sink in a home economics classroom, a teachers’ lounge sink, a nurse’s office sink, a sink in a special education classroom, and any other sink known to be used for human consumption.”
 The law and regulation also mandate that sampling must be done while school is in session.
 Thus, no sampling could be done over the summer months.

 AACPS resumed sampling in September 2018 and completed initial testing in all schools, even those served by well water (not required by this law), during the 2018-2019 school year.
-The law and regulation require parents be notified of results, even if those results show levels below the threshold of 20 parts per billion.
+The law and regulation require parents be notified of results.

 The sampling process is defined by the regulation and the preparations that were required for sampling include: